tinymce/tinymce/readme.md

 `ant release`

 Will produce an release package of the current repository code.
-The release package will be placed in the export directory.
-Release packages will be placed in the tmp directory.
+The release packages will be placed in the tmp directory.

 Contributing to the TinyMCE project
 ------------------------------------